THE VERMONT CLEAN HEAT STANDARD

 The Clean Heat Standard is an attempt to get Vermonters to use less fossil fuels.
 A "Clean Heat Credit" is earned when something is done to reduce greenhouse gas emissions in the thermal sector.
 A “Clean Heat Fee” is paid when someone purchases propane, kerosene, heating oil or natural gas.

-How much will the Clean Heat Fee be?
+How much is the Clean Heat Fee?

 What is the GWSA?